Configure the DeepgramClientOptions to enable KeepAlive for maintaining the WebSocket connection (only if necessary to your scenario)

 Where To Find Additional Examples

-The repository has a good collection of live audio transcription examples.
-You can find links to them in the README.
-Each example below will attempt to provide different options on how you might transcribe a live-streaming source.
+The SDK repository has a good collection of live audio transcription examples.
+The README contains links to them.
+Each example below attempts to provide different options for transcribing an audio source.